adambard/learnxinyminutes-docs/lua.html.markdown

 Next I read the official [Programming in Lua](http://www.lua.org/pil/contents.html) book.
 That's the how.

-It might be helpful to check out the [Lua short reference](http://lua-users.org/wiki/LuaShortReference) on lua-users.org.
+It might be helpful to check out the [Lua short reference](http://lua-users.org/files/wiki_insecure/users/thomasl/luarefv51.pdf) on lua-users.org.
+Also avilable in [single-column](http://lua-users.org/files/wiki_insecure/users/thomasl/luarefv51single.pdf) format.

 The main topics not covered are standard libraries: